 The key difference between public and private cloud is architecture.
 Unlike their public cousins, private cloud solutions do not share server resources with other customers.
 Private cloud is instead built around a single-tenant, a dedicated platform that operates all applications and services.

 Cloud computing has the potential to transform your business IT.
-Discover the different types of models and how to choose the one that best suits your business goals in our page, ‘Public Cloud, Private Cloud and Hybrid Cloud: What You Need to Know in 12 Minutes’ here.
+Discover the different types of models and how to choose the one that best suits your business goals in our page, ‘Public Cloud, Private Cloud and Hybrid Cloud: Understanding the Key Differences’ here.

 Private vs Public benefits